Robson/UK-Singles-Chart-Number-1s/README.md

 ## Files

-The code in this repository does two things:
+### converter.py

-**converter.py** - This python script is responsible for converting the data from Wikipedia into JSON.
+This python script is responsible for converting the data from Wikipedia into JSON.
 There's lots of information and instructions in that file.

+### data.json
+This is created by the script above.

+### index.html + style.css + page.js
-**everything else** - This is responsible for visualising the data as an interactive web page.
+These are responsible for visualising the data as an interactive webpage.

 ## Technologies